 Students who wish to transfer from another Pennsylvania Emergency Medical Services Training Institute into the Conemaugh School of Emergency Medical Services Paramedic Program must meet all the entrance requirements.
 Transfer into the School of Emergency Medical Services can only occur at the beginning of a semester.
 Those who wish to transfer must have a recommendation letter from the former school indicating satisfactory progress in didactic and clinical experience.
-In addition to the letter, the transferring student must successfully complete a written and practical exam on material for proper placement in the curriculum of the Conemaugh School of Emergency Medical Services.
-A student, who wishes to transfer from the Conemaugh School of Emergency Medical Services to another Paramedic Training Institute, must submit in writing to the Coordinator a request for program withdrawal and transfer.
-This request shall include the reason for said transfer, the name, address, phone number and contact person for the institute for wish he/she wishes to transfer to.
+In addition to the letter, the transferring student must successfully complete a written and practical exam for proper placement in the curriculum of the Conemaugh School of Emergency Medical Services.

+A student, who wishes to transfer from theConemaugh School of Emergency Medical Services to another Paramedic Training Institute, must submit in writing to the coordinator a request for program withdrawal and transfer.
+This request shall include the reason for said transfer, the name, address, phone number and contact person for the institute they wish to transfer to.
 It is the student's responsibility to present the School of Emergency Medical Services Coordinator with the required information the receiving institute requires.